Multilevel Stochastic Optimization for Imputation in Massive Medical Data Records: Experiments and results

 \item \textbf{{\tt los} $\sim$ {\tt totchg} + {\tt npr} + {\tt ndx}.} For the experiments of predicting length of stay, {\tt totchg}, {\tt npr} and {\tt ndx} are used as predictors due to the high correlation with {\tt los} and run the simulations for datasets (training set plus testing set) of size $N = 100,000$.
 Note that since this is a three dimensional problem, the Kriging multi-level code is significantly faster due to the application of the KIFMM.
-From Figure \ref{fig:performance} (b) the result of the experiment shows that the Kriging was not always the best predictor consistently.
+From Figure \ref{fig:performance} (c) the result of the experiment shows that the Kriging was not always the best predictor consistently.
+However, it still appears to outperform most of the other methods.
 Intuitively, in this case, this could be due to the violation of the Gaussian assumption of the linear model.
-However, as observed for i) Kriging still outperformed significantly all the other methods.
-For that case the Gaussian assumption was not necessarily satisfied as shown by the large improvements of traditional methods by using a log transformation as shown in iii).
-In addition, Kriging seeks an optimal prediction that appears at the very least to have the same performance as the traditional methods, in particular when the training set is large.

-\item \textbf{log({\tt totchg}) $\sim$ log({\tt los}) + log({\tt npr}) + {\tt ndx} + {\tt age}. (normalized)}
+\item log({\tt totchg}) $\sim$ log({\tt los}) + log({\tt npr}) + {\tt ndx} + {\tt age}. (normalized)

 For this experiment the same dataset as in i) is used.
 However, a log transformation is and normalization step is applied.
-From Table \ref{performance:table1} (b) it is observed that the accuracy of traditional imputations methods improves.
+From Table performance:table1 (b) it is observed that the accuracy of traditional imputations methods improves.
 Although the accuracy of the Kriging method improves somewhat, it still outperforms all others.
 This indicates that the proposed Kriging method has the capacity of handling raw and rough models when traditional methods tend to fail.

 \end{enumerate}